 A project may have effects on a historic property that are not adverse.
 However, if the agency determines that the undertaking's effect on a historic property within the APE would diminish any of the qualities that make the property eligible for the NRHP (based on the criteria for evaluation at 36 CFR part 60.4), the effect is said to be adverse.
 Examples of adverse effects would be ground disturbing activity in an archaeological site or erecting tall buildings or structures within the viewshed of a historic building in such a way as to diminish the structure's integrity of feeling or setting.
 Adverse effects must be resolved.
-Resolution may consist of avoidance (such as redesigning a project to avoid impacts or choosing a project alternative that does not result in adverse effects), minimization (such as redesigning a project to lessen the effects or installing visual screenings), or mitigation.
+Resolution may consist of avoidance (such as redesigning a project to avoid impacts or choosing a project to lessen the effects or installing visual screenings), or mitigation.
 Adverse effects to archaeological sites are typically mitigated by means of excavation to recover the important scientific information contained within the site.
 Mitigation of adverse effects to historic buildings and structures sometimes involves thorough documentation of the resource by compiling historic records, studies, and photographs.

-Agencies are required to consult with the appropriate state historic preservation officer(s) (SHPOs), federally recognized Indian tribes that have an interest in the undertaking, and any other party with a vested interest in the undertaking.
+Agencies are required to consult with the appropriate SHPOs, federally recognized Indian tribes that have an interest in the undertaking, and any other party with a vested interest in the undertaking.
 Through various regulations and guidelines, federal agencies are encouraged to coordinate Section 106 and NEPA reviews to improve efficiency and allow for more informed decisions.
 Under NEPA, impacts to cultural resources that are part of the affected human environment but not necessarily eligible for the NRHP must also be considered by federal agencies.
 Generally these considerations, as well as those of NRHP-eligible traditional cultural resources (also called traditional cultural properties; see Parker and King 1998), are accomplished through consultation with parties having a vested interest in the undertaking, as described above.